ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 This now boots the secondary bootloader automatically if possible.
 From here, we tried to use an extlinux config file to automatically boot Linux; extlinux.conf has a very simple config format where you specify the kernel, initramfs, arguments and the device tree; the bootloader then does the rest of the work booting the device.

-Unfortunately ue to a bug in the secondary bootloader, the extlinux config handler seemed to be broken, so automatically booting didn't work there.
+Unfortunately, due to a bug in the secondary bootloader, the extlinux config handler seemed to be broken, so automatically booting didn't work there.
 We also didn't find a way of passing commands from the first bootloader to the second one.
 7Ji's blogpost about the bootloader mentioned that if there is a file called `boot.scr` or `aml_autoscript` on the USB memory stick, it would be automatically executed.
 This proved to be false: there is indeed a `boot_attempt` command that executes these scripts on any storage it can find, but it's not executed by the `bootcmd`.

 We didn't want to have to recompile the bootloader, so we patched it with a hexeditor.
 The new command is shorter than the old command, so we filled the rest with spaces.